Hydration Guide for Soccer Players

 - During training, practice drinking at match-like intervals to train your gut

-- Add 3-6% carbohydrate concentration to drinks for matches to provide energy alongside hydration
+- Add a 3-6% carbohydrate concentration to drinks for full matches to provide energy alongside fluid

-- In cold weather, you still sweat significantly - don't reduce hydration because you feel less thirsty
+- In cold weather you still sweat significantly — don't cut hydration just because you feel less thirsty

 - Monitor body weight across a training week to detect chronic under-hydration